Chase Stein: Avengers Undercover

-Once news broke about Arcade's kidnappings, Chase and the other Murder World Survivors became infamous at the start of Avengers Undercover.
+Once news broke about Arcade's kidnappings, Chase and the other Murderworld survivors became infamous at the start of Avengers Undercover.
 Unlike the others, Chase has gone public, opening up his story to several talk shows much to Nico's chagrin.
 Chase now has shaved most of his head in favor of a mohawk, has gotten his ears pierced, and constantly wears sunglasses.
 However, when Cammi and Anachronism reveal that Cullen Bloodstone has gone missing, all the survivors team up to head to Bagalia to find him.
 Once they do, he reveals that he enjoys life among the villains, and the others, minus Cammi, start to enjoy it as well.
-When Cammi tries to tell the others to leave, Bloodstone instead has Daimon Hellstrom teleport the group to Arcade's latest party so they can kill him.
+When Cammi tries to tell the others to leave, Bloodstone has Daimon Hellstrom teleport the group to Arcade's latest party so they can kill him.

-After Hazmat seemingly kills Arcade, the group decides to infiltrate Bagalia by pretending to join Baron Zemo's Masters of Evil, excluding Deathlocket who they never had a chance to inform of the plan.
+After Hazmat seemingly kills Arcade, the group decides to infiltrate Bagalia by pretending to join Baron Zemo's Masters of Evil, excluding Death Locket who they never had a chance to inform of the plan.
 On a mission to A.I.M.
-Island, Deathlocket has a chance to shoot Captain America.
+Island, Death Locket has a chance to shoot Captain America.
 When she tries to take the shot, Chase tries to talk some sense into her by having her "choose who she is fighting for."
 Excavator gets into a scuffle with Chase.
-Deathlocket tries to get them to stop and finally opens up her arm cannon and shoots Chase in the chest, seriously wounding him.
+Death Locket tries to get them to stop and finally opens up her arm cannon and shoots Chase in the chest, seriously wounding him.
 Though Nico is able to cast a "Fix him" spell to heal his body, he remains in a coma.

-He is next seen, apparently fully recovered, enjoying some vacation time on a lake with the rest of the group in the final issue of the series.
+He is next seen, apparently fully recovered, vacationing with the rest of the group in the final issue of the series.